kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.3 =
+* Updates nesting interface to use an indented style.
+To revert to the previous format, visit Settings > Nested Pages and select the checkbox titled "Use the classic (non-indented) hierarchy display."
+* Enhances translation capabilities by replacing hardcoded strings with proper I18n functions.

 = 3.1.2 =
 * Adds filter to role capabilities (for adding items to customized admin menus with custom capabilities).